-Please take your pet to a vet or to the EAKC office to check for a microchip and record its number (accurately!) then go to the “register now” button at the top of this page or fill in the forms at the EAKC office off Jamhuri Road.
+Please take your pet to a vet or to the EAKC office to check for a microchip and record its number (accurately!) then go to the “register now” button at the top of this page or fill in the forms at the EAKC office off Kibera Drive, near Jamhuri Park.
 Any microchip can be registered!

 What else can I do?

 You can record your pet’s microchip number or the email address (email@example.com) or both, on a pendant on it’s collar (the back of the NCC tag for instance), these are less efficient than the chip itself, as collars can be removed, lost or even stolen, but if it is still in place when your pet is found, it may help the finder bypass looking for a “reader” and getting in touch with us right away, while keeping your contact details private.